Vishnupriyan17/Mindbridge-Training/README.md

 Teacher.java: Manages student records, handling CRUD operations and file I/O.

 Data Storage

 Student records are stored in students.csv in the format:

 Id,Name,Age,Email-Id,Grade
 101,John Doe,20,john@example.com,A
+Role-based authentication.

+License

+This project is open-source and free to use under the MIT License.